algoafrofutures/algoafrofutures.github.io/content/_index.md

 ## About the programme

 Over the 5/6 week programme you will participate in a mix of in-person workshops and asynchronous online discussion around live coding.
-The mentors will be Antonio Roberts and Alex McLean, two leading artists within live coding.
+The mentors will be Antonio Roberts, Gary Stewart and Alex McLean.
 More information about them and other partners can be read on the [Mentors](/mentors) page.

 This opportunity is open for Black West Midlands-based artists only.
-A participation fee will be offered and travel expenses within the West Midlands will be covered.
+Participants will be offered a bursary for their participation.

 ## Applicant profile